Misterton & West Stockwith village news

 Saturday 14 September

 Ride & Stride with art exhibition: sponsored walk, drive, or ride round local churches.
-Entry forms available in West Stockwith Parish Church from 1 August
+Entry forms, etc, call 07500 043 842

 Saturday 12 October